-Cord Blood Banking Resources
+Cord Blood Banking Information

 Cord Blood: What You Need to Know—According to Keith Wonnacott, Ph.D., Chief of the Cellular Therapies Branch in FDA’s Office of Cellular, Tissue, and Gene Therapies.“Cord blood is typically collected after the baby is delivered and the cord is cut, the procedure is generally safe for the mother and baby.”
 Use this resource to learn everything you need to know about CBB.

 Clinical Trials—We have compacted a list of all clinical trial studies dealing with cord blood that are open for recruitment.

 Umbilical cord blood research: Current and future perspectives—Cord blood banking is becoming more and more popular as the multipotent cells found within the umbilical cord blood is proving its efficacy for a range of ailments.